rooprob/puppeteer/README.markdown

 ### Controller

 Extends from `Marionette.Controller`.

-Controllers are automatically inserted into the application registry when instanciated, and removed when closed (see Framework.Application).

 If you need to show a View inside the region associated with your controller, use `show` method.
 It will liste to the close event on that view to close the controller as well.